MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- Interventional Causal Representation Learning. [[paper]](https://arxiv.org/abs/2209.11924)
+  - Kartik Ahuja, Yixin Wang, Divyat Mahajan, Yoshua Bengio.
+  - Key Word: Interventional Data; Causal Representation Learning.
+  - <details><summary>Digest</summary> We explore the role of interventional data for identifiable representation learning in this work.
+We study the identifiability of latent causal factors with and without interventional data, under minimal distributional assumptions on the latents.
+We prove that, if the true latent variables map to the observed high-dimensional data via a polynomial function, then representation learning via minimizing the standard reconstruction loss of autoencoders identifies the true latents up to affine transformation.

 - NashAE: Disentangling Representations through Adversarial Covariance Minimization. [[paper]](https://arxiv.org/abs/2209.10677) [[code]](https://github.com/ericyeats/nashae-beamsynthesis)
   - Eric Yeats, Frank Liu, David Womble, Hai Li. *ECCV 2022*